particle-iot/docs/src/content/getting-started/console/console.md

 You will receive warnings by email, and as a pop-up, and in the **Billing & Usage** tab in the console at 70%, 90%, and 100% of the allowable data operations.

-In the free plan, once you reach the 100% limit you have three days to switch the the Growth plan, or data will be stopped until the end of your billing month.
+In the free plan, once you reach the 100% limit you have three days to switch the the Basic plan, or data will be stopped until the end of your billing month.
 It will automatically resume on the free plan at the beginning of the next billing month, still on the free plan, if you do not upgrade.

-In the growth plan, once you reach the 100% limit an additional block will be added to your plan.
+In the basic plan, once you reach the 100% limit an additional block will be added to your plan.
 Starting at the next billing month your plan will include these additional block(s) and you will be billed accordingly.
 There is no additional charge at the time of the overage; it occurs only on the next billing cycle.

-### Upgrading to the growth plan
+### Upgrading to the basic plan

 Following the [link from the emails](https://www.particle.io/upgradetogrowth/) or **Billing & Usage** page leads to a contact form to initiate the upgrade process.
-A representative will contact you by telephone to complete the upgrade process to growth plan.
+A representative will contact you by telephone to complete the upgrade process to basic plan.

-When you upgrade to the growth plan, you will get an organization, which is the collection of products and accounts in your plan.
-The usage limits in the growth plan apply monthly across all products of the same type in your organization.
+When you upgrade to the basic plan, you will get an organization, which is the collection of products and accounts in your plan.
+The usage limits in the basic plan apply monthly across all products of the same type in your organization.
 Some limits vary between cellular, Wi-Fi, and tracker products.

-Additionally, all organization members still have a private sandbox in their account and can still have their own 100 free devices that do not count against your growth plan limits.
+Additionally, all organization members still have a private sandbox in their account and can still have their own 100 free devices that do not count against your basic plan limits.

-If you already have your devices in a product, the entire product can be moved into your growth organization without affecting the customers, access tokens, or cloud API endpoints, so this should be a relatively easy transition.
+If you already have your devices in a product, the entire product can be moved into your basic organization without affecting the customers, access tokens, or cloud API endpoints, so this should be a relatively easy transition.

 ### Cellular usage